Smooth Fox Terrier vs Flat-Coated Retriever: Complete Comparison (2026)

 Health and Lifespan Comparison

 Smooth Fox Terrier has a typical lifespan of 12-15 years, while Flat-Coated Retriever lives approximately 8-10 years.
 Health profiles differ significantly between these dogs.
-Smooth Fox Terrier is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Flat-Coated Retriever faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Smooth Fox Terrier is predisposed to hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
+Flat-Coated Retriever faces its own health challenges including orthopedic problems such as ligament injuries and other genetic predispositions.
+While the counts of documented predispositions are similar, the conditions and management approaches are meaningfully different.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health